 Intended outcome Success criteria Improved well-being for all pupils enabling them to regulate their emotions, improve their mental health and develop their socialising skills to enable to access learning and enable themselves and others around them to learn Classroom staff to use Thrive® activities, Therapeutic Teaching approaches and Zones of Regulation displays to identify and support children before dysregulation occurs.
-Thrive® is also available to all pupils when they are not able to regulate or need some further support or a safe space to discuss emotions and problems.
-Pupils are then able to re-engage with learning and social experiences with minimal disruptions for themselves and others around them.
+Thrive® and Bonnie our Dog Mentor are also available to all pupils when they are not able to regulate or need some further support or a safe space to discuss emotions and problems.
+Pupils are then able to reengage with learning and social experiences with minimal disruptions for themselves and others around them.
 Improved learning outcomes for pupils enabling them to achieve their full potential Teachers will offer quality first teaching and learning and Learning Support Practitioners will provide additional interventions to enable the best outcomes for pupils without denying them wider curriculum experiences.
-Improved and accelerated progress in writing and mathematics for all pupils Adapted curriculum groups, individualised interventions and adaptations to curriculum schemes of work will be implemented.
-Pupils will make accelerated progress and apply the skills taught.
-Adults will also be identified to provide individuals with further support within lessons.
-Progress and attainment tracking will demonstrate that PPG pupils will achieve as well as non PPG pupils.
-Improved attainment and accelerated progress in Phonics for those in Years 3 & 4 who have been impacted by the pandemic Return to pre-pandemic phonics achievements for those who have begun their primary education journey since September 2021 Whole class and individualised interventions in place to close learning gaps in phonological knowledge extended into LKS2 to ensure pupils have the required phonological skills.
-High levels of communication in relation to phonics attainment for pupils with parents to encourage a collaborative approach to learning to read and write using Little Wandle phonics scheme.
-Improved access to a wider range of clubs and extra curriculum learning experiences Free access to one extra-curricular activity of choice per term including sport, arts and technology Improved parental support and engagement for pupil's learning outside of school A wide range of parental workshops will be offered by the teaching team to support parental engagement and understanding as well a confidence in supporting learning outside of school.
+Improved parental support and engagement for pupil's learning outside of school A wide range of parental workshops will be offered by the teaching team to support parental engagement and understanding as well a confidence in supporting learning outside of school.
 Support materials to be readily available on the school website for parents to access at convenient times to them.
+Improved access to a wider range of clubs and extra curriculum learning experiences Free access to school trips and visits as well free access to one extra-curricular activity of choice per term including sport, arts and technology